Microsoft Azure simply explained

 • Identity & Security: Azure offers solutions to protect user access, cryptographic keys and information stored in the Azure environment, ensuring the security and compliance of business data.

 • AI and machine learning: With advanced artificial intelligence and machine learning capabilities, Azure allows companies to integrate cognitive abilities into their applications and data sets, opening up new opportunities for innovation and business process optimization.
+At the heart of this offering is Azure AI Foundry, an end-to-end platform that accompanies the entire lifecycle of AI applications, from design to deployment, through to production monitoring, offering businesses flexibility in choosing and building tailored solutions.
+Finally, it is worth highlighting the commitment to responsible AI.
+Azure integrates tools and technologies designed to develop AI applications in an ethical and secure manner, from the development phase through to deployment.

 To fully understand how Azure can be used to build an enterprise application, it's important to consider three key elements: computing, storage, and networking.